 Moyamba

-A USD 1.25m term loan from REPP is being used to support the construction and operation of 9 new solar-powered mini-grids in Sierra Leone, and the operation of a further 23 existing sites.
+A USD 1.25m loan from REPP is being used to support the construction and operation of 9 new solar-powered mini-grids in Sierra Leone, and the operation of a further 22 existing sites.

-The electrification project was conceived in the wake of the 2014 Ebola crisis to support Sierra Leone’s health care system, and a significant part of the Moyamba project is targeted towards strengthening the system’s resilience via direct connection to hospitals and clinics.
-As part of the bidding agreement, Energicity – through Energicity (SL) Limited – is required to provide a minimum of 6.6kWh/day of electricity to community health centres free of charge.
+The electrification project was conceived in the wake of the 2014 Ebola crisis to support Sierra Leone’s health care system.
+A significant part of the Moyamba project is targeted towards strengthening the system’s resilience via direct connection to hospitals and clinics, and 6.6kWh electricity is provided free of change each day to community health centres.

-As of March 2022, 27 of the 32 mini-grids were operational and generating revenue, following partial funding from the UK’s Foreign and Commonwealth Development Office (formerly Department for International Development).
-The remaining five mini-grids require meters and additional labour to bring them into commercial operation.
-Construction of the remaining mini-grids is expected to be completed by Q1 2022.
+As of 31 March 2023, 30 of the 31 mini-grids were operational and generating revenue, following partial funding from the UK’s Foreign and Commonwealth Development Office (formerly Department for International Development).

 Funding structure